Cancer drugs can cause hair loss or hair thinning. But there are things that you can do to help you cope.

 - who are due to have radiotherapy to their scalp

-You also wouldn't have scalp cooling with continuous chemotherapy through a pump or with chemotherapy tablets.
-This is because you would need to wear the cold cap for 24 hours a day.
+When having continuous chemotherapy through a pump or chemotherapy tablets, you can’t have scalp cooling either.
+This is because you would need to wear a cold cap for 24 hours a day.

 You have to spend longer at the hospital having your treatment if you have scalp cooling.
-You need to wear the cold cap for a while before you have your drugs.
-It will make you feel cold all over - so wear a jumper or ask for a blanket.
-Hot drinks will help you feel warmer.
-You might find that the cold cap gives you a headache.
+You need to wear the cold cap for 30 to 45 minutes before you have your drugs.

-If you're interested in trying a cold cap with your chemotherapy, ask your specialist nurse if it's suitable for you.
-You can discuss the possible risks with your specialist if you're worried.
+Ask your specialist nurse if wearing a cold cap during chemotherapy is suitable for you.
+You can talk about the possible risks with your specialist if you're worried.